gravitational/teleport/docs/4.0/aws_oss_guide.md

 best practice of principle of least privilege (PoLP).

 ### ACM
-With AWS Certificate Manager, you can quickly request SSL/TLS certificates, deploy it on ACM-integrated AWS resources.
+With AWS Certificate Manager, you can quickly request SSL/TLS certificates.

 - TLS Cert: Used to provide SSL for the proxy.
-- SSH Certs: Created and self signed by the `authentication server` and is used to delegate access to Teleport nodes.
+- SSH Certs (not in ACM): Created and self signed by the `authentication server` and is used to delegate access to Teleport nodes.

 ### AWS Systems Manager Parameter Store